FinTecSystems/xs2a-react-native/README.md

 Because of that your `gradle-build-tools`-version has to be `4.2.0` or higher.

-Make sure, because we raised the `compileSdkVersion` to 31, you need to delete the `buildToolsVersion` field.
+Make sure, because we raised the `compileSdkVersion` to 31, to delete the `buildToolsVersion` field.

 `android/build.gradle`
 ```groovy